Dog Teeth Cleaning: How To Properly Clean Your Dog's Teeth

 Green tea extract

 Green tea extract is great for the oral cavity because it features compounds that control inflammation and fight bacterial infection.
-Considering it's rich in antioxidants, green tea extract can minimise dental plaque and the acidity of saliva.
+Considering it is rich in antioxidants, green tea extract can minimise dental plaque and the acidity of saliva.

 Further on, this ingredient can be a valuable ally in fighting cavities.
 Due to its anti-inflammatory properties, green tea extract helps with gum diseases.
 On top of everything, green tea is linked with better breath.
 Why?
 It kills germs that make your pup's mouth smelly.